n8n-io/n8n-docs/docs/reference/start-workflows-via-cli.md

 ## Change the active status of a workflow

-You can change the active status of a workflow via the CLI.
+You can also change the active status of a workflow via the CLI.

 Set the active status of a workflow by its ID to false: